WHCS-UCF/SD2-report/README.md

-# WHCS Senior Design I Research Report
+# WHCS Senior Design II Research Report

-The source files, build scripts, and source images with references for our UCF Senior Design I report.
+The source files, build scripts, and source images with references for our UCF Senior Design II report.

 For the work-in-progress, you may view the [latest build](/export/latest.pdf?raw=true) There is also a [printable version](/export/latest-print.pdf?raw=true).